 Once your document is submitted into the printing system, you can collect or release your document by swiping your CSU Card and entering your PIN at any of the public access MFDs (photocopiers).
 Note that if you do not release your print job within 24 hours it will be deleted from the printing queue and you will need to re-submit if you then wish to print it.

-The new system integrates printing services with your CSU Card, so you will use your CSU Card Account to pay for printing, along with photocopying and other small value transactions throughout the University.
-This means students will no longer be required to manage multiple accounts for these services.
+As this system integrates printing services with your CSU Card, you will use your CSU Card Account to pay for printing, along with photocopying and other small value transactions throughout the University.

-Instructions for how to print, copy and scan have been developed and will be located near the printer of your choice.
+Instructions for how to print, copy and scan have been developed and are located near the printer of your choice.

 |Black & White A4 Single Sided||$0.13|